UTHealth Expert List

 - Director, UT Center for Healthy Aging

-Carmel Dyer, M.D., specializes in the care of older adults and is nationally recognized for her work in elder mistreatment and self neglect.
+Carmel Dyer, M.D., specializes in the care of older adults and is nationally recognized for her work in elder mistreatment, financial exploitation of the elderly and elder self neglect.

 Previous Interview: http://bit.ly/pu6H8S